gchq/sleeper/docs/usage/tables.md

 power of 2 greater than 2 and less than 65536.
 See the Apache DataSketches documentation for more information:

 https://datasketches.apache.org/docs/Quantiles/ClassicQuantilesSketch.html

+The paths to your sample data can be specified as a path in your local file system, or you can use the s3a:// scheme to give a path in an S3 bucket like `s3a://my-bucket/my-prefix/file.parquet`.

 You can apply the resulting split points when adding a table by setting an absolute path to the output file in the table property `sleeper.table.splits.file`.
 If you haven't added any data to the table yet, you can apply the split